 Despite their advantages, performing 'ideal' experiments is not easy even at the best of times (see Chapter 11) and, furthermore, many potential causal factors of interest to epidemiologists would be difficult to study using a controlled-trial format.
-For example, it would be impossible to perform the perfect experiment to answer the question of whether or not respiratory syncytial virus causes pneumonia in children.
-Laboratory studies are useful to demonstrate what can happen when animals, which serve as models for pneumonia in children, are exposed to a specific agent (eg can agent A cause outcome B), but if the circumstances are too contrived (very large dose, challenge by an unnatural route, limited range of co-factors), laboratory results might not be much help in deciding the issue of causation under normal, everyday conditions for humans.
+For example, it would be impossible to perform the perfect experiment to answer the question of whether or not badgers that are infected with M. bovis cause tuberculosis in cattle.
+Laboratory studies are useful to demonstrate what can happen when animals are exposed to a specific exposure (eg that factor A can cause outcome B), but, if the circumstances are too contrived (very large dose, challenge by an unnatural route, limited range of co-factors), laboratory results might not be much help in deciding the issue of causation under normal, everyday conditions.
+For example, we could conduct a laboratory experiment in which cattle and infected badgers are maintained within a confined enclosure and assess whether or not the cattle became infected.
+If they did, this would demonstrate that infected badgers can cause infection in cattle, but not the extent, or route of infection in the field.

-In addition, in field trials that have an element of non-compliance, we often have to decide how to manage the non-compliance in assessing the role of the treatment on the outcome and, although any given field trial might provide more valid evidence for or against causation than any given observational study, it is not uncommon for differences in results to exist among apparently similar field trials.
-Hence, despite their advantages, the ability to make perfect inferences based on field trials is illusionary.
+In field trials that are subject to non-compliance, we often have to decide how to manage the non-compliance in assessing the role of the treatment on the outcome and, although any given field trial might provide more valid evidence for or against causation than any given observational study, it is not uncommon for differences in results to exist among apparently similar field trials.
+Hence, the ability to make perfect inferences based on field trials is illusionary.
 In addition, in many instances, it is impossible to carry out experiments under conditions that even remotely resemble 'real-world' conditions.
-Rickles (2009) has discussed the particular limitations of interpreting causal effects when using experimental designs to intervene in complex systems.
+Rickles, 2008, has discussed the particular limitations of interpreting causal effects when using experimental designs to intervene in complex systems.